 Why we founded Parents In Needby Chief Executive, Catherine Bailey

-Today I saw a man collecting for a charity that supports autism was wearing a jacket with the words “Until we understand” which is what I think we are all looking to do.
-Although I am by profession a Television and film producer, I am here today to share my experience with you as a parent of a child with autism, and as a founder of a charity, Parents in Need.
+Although I am by profession a Television and Film Producer, I am here today to share my experience with you as a parent of a child with autism, and as a founder of a charity, Parents in Need.

 But then then you get the diagnosis and you plunge into a dark pit of loneliness and despair.
 You mourn for the child you thought you’d had.
 You reach a point where you want to tell friends and family, but they don’t really get it.
 And a part of you doesn’t want them to “get it” because you don’t want their pity.
 Relationships often break up.
 Siblings suffer.
 The effect on the whole family can be devastating.
 You are left wondering what on earth to do next.
 It cannot be underestimated how stressful, isolating and baffling this time can be.